ralph7777/Leetcode-Practice/README.md

 # Leetcode-Practice
-This is the place to record my Leetcode practice.
+This is my personal Leetcode practice.